parthchandak02/buildon-nepal-trek/_posts/buildon-trek-nepal-jan-2025.md

 </div>
 <p class="image-caption">Celebrating with traditional Nepali dances</p>

-*Richa*: Me and the girls from our team had also prepared a special surprise – we learned a popular Nepali song and choreographed a dance performance.
+*Richa*: The girls from our team and I had also prepared a special surprise – we learned a popular Nepali song and choreographed a dance performance.

 ### Evening of Gratitude